 - The Federal Housing Finance Agency's (FHFA) House Price Index (HPI) is a measure of single-family home prices, showing the average price change in repeat sales on the same properties for various geographic levels and captures roughly 85 percent of all U.S. sales. - After the Covid-19 pandemic started, house prices appreciated significantly, both in the nation and in Tennessee.
-It slowed down until the second quarter of 2023.
+This trend slowed down until the second quarter of 2023, after which it began to appreciate slightly again.